-- Students are able to (1) gain an understanding of, and recall and integrate, key knowledge and concepts about the molecular biology of cells and organisms including the molecular biology of gene expression on the transcriptional, post-transcriptional and post-translational level, and the molecular structure and function of genomes; (2) gain practical skills in the planning, preparation and execution of gene expression and gene regulation analysis on the molecular level using real time qPCR; (3) develop generic skills such as data analysis and interpretation and reporting of results in written, oral and other communication forms; and (4) develop interpersonal and teamwork skills.
+Students are able to (1) describe, summarise and explain molecular biology concepts including the molecular biology of gene expression on the transcriptional, posttranscriptional and post-translational level, the structure and functioning of membrane-less organelles, and the molecular structure and function of genomes; (2) learn skills in the planning, preparation and hands on execution of gene expression analysis using real time qPCR; (3) develop generic skills such as data analysis and interpretation and reporting of results in written and other communication forms; and (4) develop interpersonal and teamwork skills..

-- Indicative assessments in this unit are as follows: (1) theory assessment (mid-semester test and end-of-semester examination); (2) lab assessments (lab book, lab assignment, lab performance); and (3) group assignment (student receives an individual mark).
+Indicative assessments in this unit are as follows: (1) end-of-semester theory examination; (2) practical assessment: lab assignment and lab performance; and (3) continuous assessment – group video assignment (student receives an individual mark) and quizzes during online and seminar activities..
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Thomas Martin